From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Introduction

 This work introduces safety challenges for an agent's ability to learn and act in desired ways in relation to biologically and economically relevant aspects.
-In total we implemented nine benchmarks, which are conceptually split into three developmental stages: “basic biologically inspired dynamics in objectives”, “multi-objective agents”, and “cooperation”.
+In total, nine benchmarks were implemented, which are conceptually divided into three developmental stages: “basic biologically inspired dynamics in objectives”, “multi-objective agents”, and “cooperation”.
 The first two stages can be considered as proto-cooperative stages, since the behavioral dynamics tested in these benchmarks will be later potentially very relevant for supporting and enabling cooperative behavior in multi-agent scenarios.

 The benchmarks were implemented in a gridworld-based environment.
-The environments are relatively simple, just as much complexity is added as is necessary to illustrate the relevant safety and performance aspects.
+The environments are relatively simple; just as much complexity is added as is necessary to illustrate the relevant safety and performance aspects.
 The pictures attached in this document are illustrative, since the environment sizes and amounts of object types can be changed.

 A common theme over the environments below: At some near-future stage, the same model of the agent should be able to perform well in all of these environments and inside all different agent bodies related to these environments.
 This is important to avoid overfitting different models to different environments and bodies.
-But it is also possible to train separate models for each environment.
-The environments are randomized via seeds to avoid the most basic form of misgeneralization from occurring.
-This is in contrast to DeepMind’s AI Safety Gridworlds \cite{leike_ai_2017}, where the maps had a fixed layout.
+However, it is also possible to train separate models for each environment.
+The environments are randomized through seeds to avoid the most basic form of misgeneralization from occurring.
+This contrasts to DeepMind's AI Safety Gridworlds \cite{leike_ai_2017}, where the maps had a fixed layout.

 The benchmarks are implemented in a gridworld-based environment.
 The gridworld-based environment is extended from and mostly compatible with DeepMind’s AI Safety Gridworlds \cite{leike_ai_2017} code.
-Therefore it is easy to adapt any existing DeepMind’s AI safety gridworlds-based environment to support multiple objectives, multiple agents, and many other new functionalities.
+Therefore, it is easy to adapt any existing DeepMind’s AI safety gridworlds-based environment to support multiple objectives, multiple agents, and many other new functionalities.